kulho/Backtracking-algorithm---Sudoku-game/README.md

 in and solve the sudoku for you with a visualisation of the process ;)

 You can modify the initial board in board.txt

+First time coding in python, so I there is a lot of space for improvement..